chiragramani/Tron/README.md

 Then run **swift run Tron sampleConfig.json**

 **Please note:**
-1. Currently, the above works with Xcode 12.
+1. Currently, the above works only with Xcode 12.
 2. Before running the swift command, please open the xcode project in the Sources/Resources/iOS folder.
 Update the team and signing information.
 This is a must since a lot of this is dependent on creating an ipa successfully.
+3. Cocoapods support is WIP.